cocoy/tower-demo/README.md

       What it does is to create an apt-cacher-ng inside a Docker Host.
 It means or target host here would be the hostname/IP of docker host above.
         The playbook is run_apt-cacher_container.yml

+      2.1.
+You have to run first the setup_docker_volume.yml

+      2.2.
+Now you can run the run_apt_cacher_container.yml

       This will run apt-cacher-ng on port 3142 of the docker host.
+The volume stored on the docker_host, thus apt_cacher_volume can be shared with docker instances.

    3. Another playbook that will install apt-cacher-ng-client to target client hosts defined on new set of inventory file, to be apt-cacher client.
       Parameter on AWX Tower -> Templates -> Extra Variables: